We’ve been discussing in our blog how to write a strong subject line that will make your recipients open your email

-While it’s very true that spam filters are an issue and we should absolutely pay attention to spam triggering words (you can find a comprehensive list here), we’ve become pretty adept at making sure that the well-crafted emails we put so much time into writing aren’t automatically trashed.
+While it’s very true that spam filters are an issue and we should absolutely pay attention to spam triggering words, we’ve become pretty adept at making sure that the well-crafted emails we put so much time into writing aren’t automatically trashed.

 We also know that, professional signatures, and videos help boost our email open rates.